-Between 2007-2010, Ann-Kristin Jones was included in the Göteborg Opera permanent soloist ensemble and sang Knight/Flower Maiden in Parsifal, Siebel in Faust, Cherubino in The Marriage of Figaro, Olga in Eugene Onegin, Sextus in Julius Caesar and Wife Josefa in Goya.
-Since then she has performed, amongst other parts, Bradamante in Handel's Alcina, Maffio Orsini in Lucrezia Borgia and Tisbe in La Cenerentola, a chambermaid/a cleaner in The Makropulos Case and most recently Cherubin in the revival production of Le Nozze di Figaro.
+Between 2007-2010, Ann-Kristin Jones was included in the Göteborg Opera permanent soloist ensemble and sang Knight/Flower Maiden in Parsifal, Siebel in Faust, Cherubino in Le nozze di Figaro, Olga in Eugene Onegin, Sextus in Julius Caesar and Wife Josefa in Goya.
+Since then she has performed, amongst other parts, Bradamante in Handel's Alcina, Maffio Orsini in Lucrezia Borgia and Tisbe in La Cenerentola, a chambermaid/a cleaner in The Makropulos Case, Cherubin in the revival production of Le nozze di Figaro, Kate Pinkteron in Madama Butterfly, and most recently shared a role as Queen Gertrude in Ambroise Thomas' Hamlet.

 Ann-Kristin Jones is also frequently engaged as a soloist in concert settings and has sung with the symphony orchestras in Gothenburg, Helsingborg, Norrköping, Odense, Aarhus and the Copenhagen Philharmonic, as well as Concerto Copenhagen, DR UnderholdningsOrkestret, DalaSinfoniettan and the Los Angeles Philharmonic.
 Ann-Kristin Jones has toured in France and Germany with Les Talens Lyriques under conductor Christophe Rousset.
 In 2008, she won an award in the Wilhelm Stenhammar International Music Competition and was one of the finalists in the Soloist prize